by Susan Flantzer © Unofficial Royalty 2017

 Edmund had thirteen siblings:

 Edmund participated with his father in a campaign in France from 1359 – 1360 during the Hundred Years’ War, a war fought between England and France for control of the Kingdom of France.
-It was ultimately an unsuccessful war for the English that involved King Edward III, his sons, and their descendants for a long period of time.
+It was ultimately an unsuccessful war for the English that involved King Edward III, his sons, and their descendants for a long period.

-King Edward III had a plan to marry his sons off to rich heiresses and he thought he found one for Edmund in 1461.
+King Edward III planned to marry his sons to rich heiresses and he thought he found one for Edmund in 1461.
 15-year-old Philip I, Duke of Burgundy died in a riding accident leaving a 12-year-old widow, Margaret of Flanders, the only heir of Louis II, Count of Flanders.
-King Edward III thought Margaret would be a good catch, but also the lands of her father might help in Edward’s desire to possess the French crown.
+King Edward III thought Margaret would be a good catch because her father’s lands might help in his desire to possess the French crown.
 To help Edmund seem more desirable, he was created Earl of Cambridge.
 However, the marriage negotiations came to naught as King John II of France claimed Burgundy and married his son to Margaret.

 Edmund and Isabella had three children:

 Isabella died on December 23, 1392, at about the age of 37.
 She was buried at the Church of the Dominicans in Kings Langley.
-Less than a year later, Edmund made a second marriage to Lady Joan Holland, whose father, Thomas Holland, 2nd Earl of Kent, was a half-brother to King Richard II.
+Less than a year later, Edmund married Lady Joan Holland, whose father, Thomas Holland, 2nd Earl of Kent, was a half-brother to King Richard II.
 Edmund and Joan had no children.

 Edmund of Langley, Duke of York, age 61, died on August 1, 1402, at his birthplace and was buried with his first wife at the Church of the Dominicans at Kings Langley, England.
 Edmund’s tomb was moved to the Church of All Saints in Kings Langley in 1575, and can still be seen there.